Perfect Weekend: 48-Hours in Las Vegas, AmericaBy Lallie Fraser

 Las Vegas: The Lowdown

 The history of Vegas is fascinating and denotes everything virtuous (or not) about the American Dream.
 Vegas’s birth date is supposedly 1905, which makes it only 121 years years old.
 It began its life as a small town where folk would go to holiday.
 In 1931, work on the nearby Hoover Dam started bringing thousands more to the nearby vicinity and quickly an industrial and profitable area of America emerged, with gambling legalised in the same year, and the creation of the first hotel casino too.
+If you want to play online, try Genting bet promo code.
 It soon became a haven for thrill-seekers to throw care to the desert wind.

 Now, the Strip of Las Vegas brings in over $6 billion gaming revenue to the state of Nevada each year.
 What is all the fuss about?
 Can these bright lights really bring sense and fulfilment to travellers coming for a few days of fun.
 What happens in Vegas, stays in Vegas is the old adage.
 Can a solo traveller make stories worthy of the Hunter S. Thompson book?